Product Lifecycle Management: What is it & How Can it be Leveraged for Business?

 Everything has a usable lifespan, including and especially IT technology.
 Knowing when a product no longer can serve its intended purpose is extremely valuable for any business.
-Hardware and software are similar to cars – their value depreciates immediately after driving them off the lot (or, deploying them).
-Just like with cars, a product’s life cycle can be extended through ongoing maintenance and upgrades, but this requires a dedicated employee responsible for its management.
+Hardware and software are similar to cars – their value depreciates immediately after driving them off the lot (or, in this case, deploying them).
+Just like with cars, a product’s lifecycle can be extended through ongoing maintenance and upgrades, but this requires extreme care, knowledge and, more often than not, a dedicated employee responsible for its management.

-Technology is a tool meant to provide your business with a competitive advantage.
+Technology is a tool meant to equip your business with a competitive advantage.
 When software or hardware assets reach the end of their lifecycle, they stop supporting an organization and begin to hinder it.
-Lifecycle management is more than just product refreshes.
+This is because lifecycle management is more than just product refreshes.
 It’s about getting ahead of the end of a product’s usefulness.

 This can involve a multitude of functions depending on a business’s current technology and future goals.
 Much of lifecycle management is regular monitoring to stay on top of assets.
-It’s important to keep tabs on all IT assets to reduce the chance of taking on unplanned costs or risks, and to make sure that your IT is strategically aligned with the business.
+It’s important to keep tabs on all IT assets to reduce the chance of taking on unplanned costs or risks, and to make sure that your IT is strategically aligned with business needs and goals.

 Why does lifecycle management matter?

 Paying attention to IT assets is important for remaining secure and productive as a company.
 For example, one subset of lifecycle management is maintenance renewals.
 Renewals are critical to ensuring that an organization is not at risk of systems downtime or a security threat because their IT is too old.
 If you have an asset past the last date of support, nobody at the manufacturer will be able to provide assistance.
 This could mean that an IT asset vital to your company’s day-to-day operations could go down and because it is old and unsupported, you will not be able to repair it.